daboucha/nba-analysis/README.md

 ## Technologies
 - Software: Conda 4.10.3, Python 3.9.6, Jupyter-Notebook 6.3.0, Pandas 1.2.4, JavaScript 1.7, HTML 5, CSS/Bootstrap 4.0.0, Leaflet 1.7.1, D3.js v5, PostgreSQL 14.0, pgAdmin 4 5.7, Imbalanced-learn 0.8.1, Scikit-learn 1.0.1, Tensorflow 2.9.0, Keras-tuner 1.1.0

+To prepare our presentation of our final results we will be building a website to display our findings.
+This will require the use of:
+- Javascript 1.7
+- CSS/Bootstrap 4.0.0
+- HTML 5

 ## Topic Overview

 **Reasons we selected topic:**